changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 3. The relationship between a matrix and a linear function
 4. Why matrix multiplication is defined the way it is

+I will refrain from using equations too much in this introduction, because equations can often make it seem like vector spaces only apply to things built out of numbers when they are in fact more general than that.
+However, I will still use them from time to time, because almost all machine learning papers will use equations.
+An extremely important skill to learn as an ML practitioner and technical AI safety practitioner is to not be afraid of equations!

+Many programmers' eyes glaze over when it comes to equations, but power through it!
+Simply not having an "oh no!" knee-jerk reaction to equations is one of the biggest superpowers when it comes to reading ML research directly.

 ## Motivating Vector Spaces

 Linear algebra, as the name suggests, is the study of linear functions.